Ripred: History and background

 In the final volume of the series, Gregor and the Code of Claw, Ripred is portrayed as helping humans to command their troops as they fight against the Bane and his followers in a brutal war.
-Ripred also meets Gregor's younger sister, Lizzie, for the first time, as Lizzie has never been to the Underland before.
+Ripred also meets Gregor's younger sister, Lizzie, for the first time.
 Lizzie reminds Ripred of his deceased pup Silksharp, and calms her in stressful moments.
 He shows much more care and compassion to Lizzie than Gregor has ever seen the rat show before.
 He is believed to be devoured by mites but returns as the representative for the rats during the surrender negotiations.